Chia-Network/clvm_tools_rs/HOW_CHIALISP_IS_COMPILED.md

 * Preserving more information from the source text throughout compilation (the ability to do something like source maps in Javascript)
 * Adding the ability to provide new forms with a reduced risk of changing the form of code that already compiled

 In order to keep existing code working and ensure that existing processes didn't break, a conservative approach was taken.
-The Rust code supports compiling an advanced form of the original chialisp dialect, while maintaining the shape and structure of the original code.
+The Rust code supports compiling an advanced form of the original Chialisp dialect, while maintaining the shape and structure of the original code.
 Since it was in a python style to begin with, that may make some of it difficult to navigate.

 #### Major functions